 This action is a Sustainable Sydney 2030-2050 Transformative Project Idea.
-The project would widen footpaths, introduce large trees and provide a bidirectional cycleway to enable the development of Tech Central, the future focal point of Sydney's innovation and technology community, made up of six neighbourhoods close to the centre of Sydney.
+It would widen footpaths, introduce large trees and provide a bidirectional cycleway to enable the development of Tech Central, the future focal point of Sydney's innovation and technology community, made up of six neighbourhoods close to the centre of Sydney.

-The project could be staged and would initially extend between Pitt Street at Central Station and Derwent Street, Glebe.
+The transformation could be staged and would initially extend between Pitt Street at Central Station and Derwent Street, Glebe.
 It would retain sufficient capacity for vehicles to access the area around it.

-The City's vision for Broadway includes light rail.
-Zero emissions buses should operate along Broadway now.
+The City's long-term vision for Broadway includes light rail.
+Footpath widening, cycleway and zero emissions buses should be implemented along Broadway now.

-The City will need to work closely with NSW Government agencies who need to approve any changes to the current configuration of Broadway.
-The City is currently envisaging a three-stage approach, with the first move reallocating the street space enabled by WestConnex in 2023.
+The City will need to work closely with NSW Government agencies who need to approve any changes to the current configuration of Broadway, and support with funding.
+The City envisages a staged approach, with the first move reallocating the street space enabled by the opening of WestConnex.
 The initial works can be delivered 'tactically' if necessary.
 This would allow the street reconfiguration to be installed rapidly in temporary materials while the NSW Government works with City of Sydney to go through the necessary design, approval and funding processes to construct the permanent infrastructure.